cornell-cup/cs-reminibot/README.md

 #### Git installation:
 1. Go to https://gitforwindows.org/ and click Download.
 2. Run the installer that downloads (the .exe file) and install Git.
+You can leave all options as their defaults.

 #### Python3 and Pip3 installation:
 1. Go to https://www.python.org/downloads/ and press "Download Python <version_number>"